Sah631/PatternAnalysis-2025/recognition/ADNI_ConvNeXt_47219889/README.md

 - `matplotlib` 3.10.0
 - `tqdm` 4.67.1

-All experiments were executed on an NVIDIA A100 GPU.
+All experiments were executed on Google Colab, using an NVIDIA A100 GPU.
 To ensure reproducibility, a fixed random seed (`42`) was applied across NumPy, PyTorch, and Python’s `random` module.
 Deterministic operations were enabled where possible, and identical preprocessing and data splits were used for all runs.